 Bankruptcy is the legal process allowing an individual or company to eliminate debt and stop creditor harassment.
 Bankruptcy provides the opportunity to legally rid of debt, when few other alternatives are available.
 Bankruptcy is used by individuals, companies, businesses and major corporations to rid themselves of excess debt or reorganize their debt to more manageable levels, all allowing them to get their financial circumstances back on track.
 There is no sense belaboring and agonizing over past financial decisions or circumstances.
 Bankruptcy allows for that second chance and a “fresh start” to move forward with our lives, debt free.

-Maybe you lost your job when the economy took a downturn and you have been unable to find employment again or your income is less with new employment.
+Maybe you lost your job and you have been unable to find employment again or your income is less with new employment.
 Maybe you recently went through a divorce and the smaller-than-normal income, coupled with the unpaid bills and legal fees and other unexpected expenses have left you strapped.
 Maybe you experienced an unexpected financial loss or circumstance, leaving you with more financial responsibilities than you can handle.

 Or maybe the bills from a medical condition or accident are draining your savings.
 You would be far from alone if this were the case.
 In fact, medical bills are one of the leading causes of personal bankruptcy.